sigp/lighthouse/book/src/validator-web3signer.md

 Validator Client (VC) out-sources the signing of messages to remote server (e.g., via HTTPS).
 This means that the VC does not hold the validator private keys.

-## Caveats
+## Warnings

-Before using a remote signer, there are two caveats to understand:
+Using a remote signer comes with risks, please read the following two warnings before proceeding:

-### Remote signing complex and risky
+### Remote signing is complex and risky

 Remote signing is generally only desirable for enterprise users or users with unique security requirements.
-Most users will find the separation between the Beacon Node (BN) and VC to be sufficient without introducing a remote signer.
+Most users will find the separation between the Beacon Node (BN) and VC to be sufficient *without* introducing a remote signer.

 **Using a remote signer introduces a new set of security and slashing risks and should only be undertaken by advanced users who fully understand the risks.**